younghhk/STAT_COMP/QR.md

 6) Draw the plot.
 Superimpose { .1, .5, .7, .90, .9} quantile regression lines
- in gray, the median fit in solid blue, and the least squares estimate of the conditional mean function as the dashed (red) line)
+ in gray, the median fit in solid blue, and the least squares estimate of the conditional mean function as the dashed (red) line.

 7) Provide the table of coefficients estimates and CI